-Manzanita has a has a rating of 1460 and a rupture rating of 10,400 psi.
-Domestic coffee wood has a rating of 1390 with no rupture rating
+Manzanita has a rating of 1460 and a rupture rating of 10,400 psi.
+Domestic coffee wood has a rating of 1390 with no rupture rating.

 Many of you have birds like Umbrella cockatoos and even Congo African grays, that fall into the category of “flying bolt cutters” (we call un-socialized smaller birds “scissors with wings”)

 Video – manzanita artisan explaining his use